 Sale prices were tracked from 2000 and compared to the HBOS (non-seasonally adjusted) Average Price Change for Scotland (all houses).
 The study found that:

-Infinergy would like to advise people to look at several websites for further information on this issue:
+We would advise people to look at several websites for further information on this issue: